aashish-singh004/Python/Day 05 - Password Generator/notes.md

 print ("number") # output will be 1,2,3,4,5,6,7,8,9, not 10 , also if we do range(1,11,3) - the output will be 1,4,7,10 as we changed the stepsize to 3 , by default its
 +1  but now+3

+while i created a password generator, i used a command like .join() which is instered inside a variable like password= "".join(password) it joined all the strings and made a single string.